bubdm/PureAir/README.md

 #### Wiring (Part B - Wiring PureAir Inputs)
 1. Wire `IncreaseTrainBrake` to the Control Stand E2s `IncreaseTrainBrake` Output.
 2. Wire `DecreaseTrainBrake` to the Control Stand E2s `DecreaseTrainBrake` Output.
+3. Wire `SetBrakeNotch` to the Control Stand E2s `SetBrakeNotch` Output.
-2. Wire `EqualRes` to the RLCPT Gamma Chip's `EqualRes` Output.
+4. Wire `EqualRes` to the RLCPT Gamma Chip's `EqualRes` Output.
-2. Wire `CFM` to the RLCPT Gamma Chip's `CFM` Output.
+5. Wire `CFM` to the RLCPT Gamma Chip's `CFM` Output.
-2. Wire `LocoBrakePressure` to the RLCPT Gamma Chip's `LocoBrakePressure` Output.
+6. Wire `LocoBrakePressure` to the RLCPT Gamma Chip's `LocoBrakePressure` Output.
-2. Wire `BrakeCutIn` to your Automatic Brake Cut-In Button.
+7. Wire `BrakeCutIn` to your Automatic Brake Cut-In Button.
-2. Wire `AirBrakeMode` to the RLCPT Gamma Chip's `AirBrakeMode` Output.
+8. Wire `AirBrakeMode` to the RLCPT Gamma Chip's `AirBrakeMode` Output.
-2. Wire `LOCOMOTIVE_ENTITY` to the Locomotive Body.
+9. Wire `LOCOMOTIVE_ENTITY` to the Locomotive Body.

 | NOTE | The `LOCOMOTIVE_ENTITY` is an optional input.
 If it is not wired, the sound will emit from the E2 origin, and not the Locomotives Models origin. |
 | :--- | :--- |